YG15/Confidence_Acuraccy_test/README.md

 ### Description

-The "Confidence Acuraccy test" scripts is meant to test the hypothesis that automated algorithm confidence in their prediction is correlated which the accuracy of their prediction.
+The "Confidence Acuraccy test" scripts are meant to test the hypothesis that automated algorithm confidence in their prediction is correlated which the accuracy of their prediction.
 That is to say, We assume that the more "sure" the algorithm is in it's answer, the less likely it is to be mistaken.

 In order to test this assumption we confornt an audion-to-text ML algorithm which give a conversation transcript based on its recording, with the actual transcript of the conversation.
 The algorithm produce, alongside the word identification, also a confidence level for each word it predict, and this allows us to test our hypothesis.